fabi8bit/dinomizer_react_pp5/README.md

 ## The Idea
-My professional background lies in the video production and communication field.
-I owned my communication agency and worked with many of them as a freelancer.
-Sharing files and assets is crucial in such environments but sometimes the people involved in the same project are not updated on the last version of that logo or last version of the copywriting for a specific website.
+My professional background is rooted in the video production and communication field.
+I previously owned my own communication agency and also worked as a freelancer, collaborating with numerous clients.
+In such contexts, effective file and asset sharing is paramount.
+However, it's not uncommon for individuals working on the same project to be unaware of the latest version of a logo or the most recent copywriting updates for a particular website.

 <img src="readme_assets/idea-img/ci-sony-ss.png" alt="drawing" width="200"/><br/>

-To perform my job as video producer/maker at the best I often use a platform called [CI](https://cimediacloud.com/) (no pun intend...
-Code Institute!!!) from sony and it's from there that I took the inspiration.
-Though I'm pretty far from achieving Sony's results, I think Dinomizer come out as a nice CI wannabe.
+To excel in my role as a video producer and creator, I frequently utilize a platform called [CI](https://cimediacloud.com/) (no pun intended ...
+Code Institute!), developed by Sony.
+It was from this platform that I drew my inspiration.
+While I recognize that I have a long way to go before achieving the same results as Sony, I believe that Dinomizer has emerged as a worthy CI aspirant.

 ## User stories
-The user stories were developed after defining the [project goals](#project-goals).
-Firstly I identified which could be the epics under which the user stories were grouped and after that I assigned them to the ipothetic backlog(Iteration) (this part is discussed in the [Planning and Agile methodology](#planning-and-agile-methodology)).
-The following chart can be found as a spreadsheet [here](https://docs.google.com/spreadsheets/d/1dO9Zj2uhU90JMJT0_W85nkQjaKAbOLGk1Hr0KajRhKQ/edit#gid=1780070774).
+The user stories were developed following the definition of the [project goals](#project-goals).
+Initially, I identified the potential epics under which the user stories could be categorized.
+Afterward, I assigned them to the hypothetical backlog (Iteration), as discussed in the [Planning and Agile methodology](#planning-and-agile-methodology).
+You can access the corresponding chart in the form of a spreadsheet [here](https://docs.google.com/spreadsheets/d/1dO9Zj2uhU90JMJT0_W85nkQjaKAbOLGk1Hr0KajRhKQ/edit#gid=1780070774).
 ***